luau-project/lua-pcg/README.md

 Written in C89, **lua-pcg** implements methods of the PCG library for Lua. **P**ermuted **C**ongruential **G**enerator (PCG) is a family of simple fast space-efficient statistically good algorithms designed in 2014 by Dr. M.E.
 O'Neill for random number generation.
 For a detailed explanation about PCG, visit the authors website [https://www.pcg-random.org/](https://www.pcg-random.org/).

-> [!IMPORTANT]
->
-> On old compilers that do not provide support to 64-bit or 128-bit integers, `lua-pcg` performs integer arithmetic on software to implement PCG functions.
+On old C compilers that do not provide support to 64-bit or 128-bit integers, `lua-pcg` performs integer arithmetic on software to implement PCG functions.
->
-> **Note**: On my country (Brazil), I have a Doctor of Science degree on Mathematics.
-So, I feel confident enough to take the risk to implement such integer arithmetic using a custom implementation on software written by myself.
 If you find any bug in the library, being aware of the [known limitations](#known-limitations), feel free to open issues.

 > [!NOTE]
 >